hanrichard/bus-report-test/README.md

 ### How to run the App

-- Go to root folder
+- Go to the root folder

 - Run `yarn install`